 Petition would seek reduced sentence for Pamela Smart

+In a Monday, March 18, 1991 file photo, Pamela Smart answers questions from the defense in her murder conspiracy trial in Rockingham County Superior Court in Exeter, N.H.
 Advocates for Pamela Smart, who's serving a life sentence for plotting with her teenage lover to kill her husband, say they are planning to file a petition seeking a reduced sentence.
-Dr. Eleanor Pam, a legal advocate for Smart, tells WMUR-TV the new petition could reach the desk of Republican New Hampshire Gov. Chris Sununu in a few months.

 Add your comments below